McDoogen/monstera/README.md

 - Start to make 3D models (onshape)
     - All on one level?
 Sensors and motors.
 This helps with consistensy.
 Multiple levels may have some rotation due to inaccuracies of the standoffs.
 - Convert the 3D model into a URDF to use in Gazebo
-- Add links to sub-documents
-- I think I need to split this project into different repos?
-Let's spend some time thinking of the project structure using PICO & micro-ros + ROS + design documentation.
-- Add steps on how packages were created?
-- Add the build steps... colcon etc
-- Add more steps for setting up workspace?
-Still need to think how to organize the repo....
 - Do I need individual licenses on each package too?
-- Can I combine the ROS and micro-ros into one package with ament_cmake?
-- Layout: Separate Packages and Repos for each package.
-Instructions on how to setup the workspace, and which packages to include Maybe a repo for setting up the workspace?
 - Documentation here is for the workspace.
 How to build and run the packages, and how to create a new package.
 - Should we put documentation for the specific tools like Pi Pico in the individual packages or here?
 Whats the idea here?
 This Workspace is for building these two specific package for running on the Monstera Robot.
 Sure, they can split off.
 But for this case they are tightly coupled to the Monstera Robot
 - So should all documentation be in the workspace?